DiegoHuertaD/diegoh/content/working_paper/Labor_Policy_Empirical/index.md

 ---
-title: "The Political Economy of Labor Policy"
+title: "The Regressive Effects of Worker Protection: The Role of Financial Constraints"
 # authors:
 # - joint with Ronald Fischer and Patricio Valenzuela
 # tags: